 - Potatoes (white and sweet potatoes)

-Gluten free bread to dip into soup:
+Gluten free bread to dip:

 - Paleo Biscuits